What does she need to hear from me today? Confessions from an overloaded Mama...

 I also see this with For Purpose Kids…

 Does it sound like I’m whining here about not “selling” enough (or committing entrepreneurial suicide)?
 Perhaps…but I’ve talked to two people in the past week who have estimated that our sales are about 10 times what they actually are.
 And why is that?
-Is it because our boxes are too expensive?
+Is it because our dolls are too expensive?
 Are not addressing enough of a pain point directly?
 Are they not “fun” or “educational” enough?

 Maybe.
 But honestly, I think it’s because most people agree that this is a much- needed product so it must be doing well in the marketplace- but they don’t think they need to teach their kids to be nice- because they already are.
 And the research above kinda supports that.